JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 |Variance           | 5.09|
 |Standard deviation | 2.26|

-Table \@ref(tab:table24) suggests a couple of interesting things about party identification.
+These numbers tell us a couple of interesting things about party identification.

 First, notice the mode (mode=1.00).
-The most frequent response is Strong Democrat - you can see that on the bar chart.
+The most frequent response is Strong Democrat - you can see that on the bar chart too.

 Second, remember that the number attached to Independent is 4.
 Since the mean party id of the sample is 3.93, the electorate is barely leaning toward the lower end of the scale or slightly Democratic.

 Finally, the median is 4 meaning the 50th percentile is in the Independent category.
 The percentages confirm this.
 Only 43.8% of the responses are in the first three categories (sum of the first three categories reported in Table \@ref(tab:table23)), so the 50th percentile is 4.
 And only 41.6% of the responses are in the last three categories.
 So while the electorate leans toward the Democrats, any candidate, Republican or Democratic, must reach some independents in order to gain support from 50% of the electorate.

+We can see that the standard deviation for the entire electorate is 2.26, so, while this doesn't tell us much, we can use this number as a benchmark to compare groups.
+If you observe a group with a standard deviation higher than 2.26, then that group is more spread out - more polarized - than the electorate as a whole.
+If you observe a smaller standard deviation, then the group is more concentrated in a few party id categories.

 ## Comparing two groups

 In many cases we are less interested in the electorate as a whole and more interested in the distribution of some variable for a particular group.
 To isolate and examine a particular group we use select a subset of cases for analysis.
 The output for the first worksheet and first paper allow you to compare the party identification data for two different groups.
 To give some sense of how you use the output, I will focus on differences between men and women.

 Most media coverage you hear suggests that women have distinct political preferences and vote Democratic, while men are more likely to be Republicans.
 Much of the coverage immediately after the 2016 election suggested that White women voting for Donald Trump was a surprise, especially given that his opponent was Hillary Clinton.
 In fact, White women have voted for the Republican presidential candidate in every election since 1980, with the exception of 1996 and 1992.
 So exactly how different is the party identification of men and women?
+We expect that women are more likely to be Democrats, but maybe not by much.

 The output below reproduces the frequencies and descriptive statistics for men and women using the same format as you will see in output for the worksheets and first paper.
+The figure and the first table are exactly the same information, just presented two different ways.
+You should use both the percentages and the statistics in your papers and worksheets.

 ### **Women, 2020** {-}